 Many tourists choose the morning of their second day to take a trip to Auschwitz or the Wieliczka salt mines.
 However, in my opinion there are still many things to see in Krakow, especially if you want to get to know the city in depth.

 If, finally, you decide to do the excursion, you can read my itinerary on what to see in Krakow in 1 day and add some other point for the time you have left in the afternoon after returning from that excursion.

-Explore Kazimierz, the thriving Jewish Quarter
+Enter Kazimierz, the thriving Jewish quarter